 After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
 Definitely run your numbers to see how you’re doing.
 I’ve been using Personal Capital since 2012 and have seen my net worth skyrocket during this time thanks to better money management.

 About the Author: Sam began investing his own money ever since he opened an online brokerage account online in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the leading financial service firms in the world.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
-He also became Series 7 and Series 63 registered.
-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $200,000 a year in passive income.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
 He spends time playing tennis, hanging out with family, consulting for leading fintech companies, and writing online to help others achieve financial freedom.